Canonical systems whose Weyl coefficients have regularly varying asymptotics

 The case when one of $m_1$ and $m_2$ is rapidly varying requires a slightly different argument.
-We elaborate the case when $m_2$ is rapidly varying; the case when $m_1$ is rapidly varying is completely analogous.
+We elaborate on the case when $m_2$ is rapidly varying; the case when $m_1$ is rapidly varying is completely analogous.

-\begin{lemma}\thlab{Z129} Let $H$ be a Hamiltonian defined on $(0,\infty)$ which does not start with an indivisible interval of type $0$ or $\frac\pi 2$.
+\begin{lemma} Let $H$ be a Hamiltonian defined on $(0,\infty)$ such that neither $h_1$ nor $h_2$ vanishes a.e.\ in a neighbourhood of $0$.
 Assume that $m_1$ is regularly varying at $0$ with index $\rho_1\in(0,\infty)$ and that $m_2$ is rapidly varying at $0$.
 Then

 and

 \end{lemma}